oSoWoSo/DistroHopper/README.md

 - project management

-- contribute to open source
+And contribute to open source

-Because I wanna play with Quickemu
+ play with Quickemu

-And easily add new distro to it
+And easily add new distros to it

-#
+# How to run DistroHopper?

+You need fullfill the requirement first...

 Quickemu.